four happiness shumai

 Shumai is kind of like an open-faced steamed dumpling and is a popular dim sum item and street snack in Hong Kong.
-Typically it is filled with pork and shrimp and topped with tobiko (fish roe) but have been adjusted to a plant-strong morsel that I wanted to create with Thanksgiving flavors.
+Typically it is filled with pork and shrimp but I've adjusted to a plant-strong morsel that I wanted to create with Thanksgiving flavors.
 These Four Happiness Dumplings "Si Xi Jia" 四喜饺 are next-level dumplings with pockets of finely chopped colorful toppings.

 (Makes 15-16 dumplings, feel free to double the recipe)

 1/4 cup (60ml) + 2 Tbsp just-boiled water